PierreBeucher/ansible.training.crafteo.io/roles.md

 - Permissions of the `index.html`
   - In Dev, we want to have permissions `0774` on `index.html`
   - In Prod, we want to keep role's default permissions for `index.html`
+  - _Note: this may require some changes in role_

 Run your playbook and check changes were applied.